JakeKallioniemi/shortest-path/docs/implementation_document.md

 ## About the algorithms

 I originally used Euclidian distance as heuristic for A* and JPS.
 After reading more abot the different heuristics I switched to octile distance.
 JPS uses octile distance to calculate the distance from previous previous node as well.
 The performance boost for A* especially was very significant.

 The benchmark file assumes that the path is not cutting trough any wall cornerns, which means that the pruning in JPS works a bit differently from most online examples.

 Dijkstra's algorithm and A* require some preprocessing since both of them use adjacency lists as graph.
 JPS just uses the raw grid.
+The preprocessing time isn't very significant since after every time the graph is build multiple searches are done, which is probably true for most real world scenarios as well.

 ## Time and space complexity